 Invoice financing

 For businesses dealing with unpaid invoices, invoice financing can be a lifeline.
-Let’s look at two popular invoice financing alternatives:
+Let’s look at a popular invoice financing alternative:

 How to get debt financing for your startup